cda-tum/mqt-bench/docs/Abstraction_levels.rst

 Abstraction Levels
 ==================

-It uses the structure proposed by the openQASM 3.0 specification [1]_ and offers benchmarks on four different abstraction levels:
+MQT Bench uses the structure proposed by the OpenQASM 3.0 specification [1]_ and offers benchmarks on four different abstraction levels: